Last updated on January 26th, 2023 at 01:06 pm

 Introduction Tolima Glacier and Volcano

 Nevado del Tolima is 5,225 meters (17,126 feet) above sea level.
-It is located in the department of Tolima and can be reached from different sides.
-The tour from Salento is usually offered for 4 days.
-It is always recommended to climb during the dry season.
+The department of Tolima hosts the volcano and different sides offer access to it.
+The tour from Salento usually takes 4 days.
+Climbing during the dry season is always advisable.
 The best months are December to March.

 You should be in good physical condition, but no previous experience is necessary.
 However, the glacier is filled with crampons.
 This requires appropriate footwear.
 The rest of the hike should be done with rubber boots.

-The large luggage is transported with donkeys, so you can keep the backpack small and light.
+Donkeys carry the large luggage, so you can keep the backpack small and light.

 Departure from Salento Quindio to the 1st stage